Musicians 2025

 In April 2017, Strung performed their album with the Cork Opera House Concert Orchestra at Cork Opera House.
 This project, which took place as part of the ‘Right Here Right Now’ festival, involved the arrangement of the entire album.
 More recently, Strung performed in Gothenburg Sweden as part of the TIMSIG series of concerts.

-“Strung is a group whose star is on the ascent, and will no doubt take their rightful place as one of the great contemporary Irish bands in the years ahead”– Éamonn de Barra.
+“Strung is a group whose star is on the ascent, and will no doubt take their rightful place as one of the great contemporary Irish bands in the years ahead”

-“As the first place winners of the Michigan Irish music initiative, Strung traveled to Michigan and entranced our very discerning audience and were the talk of the festival”– Tom Schaub.
+“As the first place winners of the Michigan Irish music initiative, Strung travelled to Michigan and entranced our very discerning audience and were the talk of the festival”– Tom Schaub

 “…symphonic grace and contemporary brilliance alongside a sound that can only come from a deep knowledge of the Irish tradition”– Martin Tourish, Altan.